Victoria’s Fourth Lockdown Extended

 - A number of outdoor jobs will be added to the authorised lift.

-Restrictions in regional Victoria will ease from 11.59pm, Thursday June 3 to include:
+Restrictions in regional Victoria are proposed to ease from 11.59pm, Thursday June 3 to include:

 - No limit on the distance you can travel from home.